lauradcontreras/lauradcontreras.github.io/_pages/papers.md

 # Work In Progress

-**An Optimal Distribution of Polluting Activities Across Apace: An Application to France**
+**An Optimal Distribution of Polluting Activities Across Space: An Application to France**

 _Job Market Paper_